Expanding minority organ donation

 Living kidney donations have remained a top priority, as Hispanics across the U.S. and in the Southwest have one of the lowest rates of living kidney donations.
 One donor can provide lifesaving organs to up to eight people.

-It is vital to diversify the donor pool, especially among minority communities that have disproportionately high blood pressure, higher rates of diabetes and heart disease.
+It is vital to diversify the organ donor pool, especially among minority communities that have disproportionately high blood pressure, higher rates of diabetes and heart disease.

 Gabriel Quiroz, Kidney Transplant Coordinator, Dignity Health St. Joseph's Norton Thoracic Institute